elad-bar/playarr/docs/features/processing-manager-registry.md

 - Registry is updated when providers are created/updated/deleted
 - This ensures processing managers always have current provider configuration
-- TMDB processing manager is shared singleton (not per-provider)
+- TMDB processing manager is shared singleton (not per-provider) - already implemented in `index.js`
+- The registry's `getTMDBProcessingManager()` method should return the existing singleton instance created in `index.js`, not create a new one

 ### Backward Compatibility